webplatform/docs/html/elements/video/index.md

 == What about old browsers? ==

 There are several techniques to ensure that people will be able to access the content we've created.
-I will cover two of them in this article: Chrome Frame and Flash Fallback
+Two of them are covered here: Chrome Frame and Flash Fallback

 ===Chrome Frame===